 For anyone that doesn’t know the term handpoke, Mike explains…

-“I basically use no power, and no machines, just pre-sterilised needles to gently push pigment into the skin.
+“I basically use no power, and no machines, purchase viagra online in usa just pre-sterilised needles to gently push pigment into the skin.
 There are multiple styles and methods of handpoke, from all over the world… for every tattooist it’s different, but most of us are self-taught.”

 Mike’s work predominantly consists of bold, black lines and black shading.
 Despite not using a machine, Mike manages to create continuous, smooth, straight, solid lines.
 “It has been one of the most difficult things I have ever had to teach myself… it’s not easy!” he says.